Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Results and Discussion

 The important residues for the interface interaction found in SARS-CoV are mutated in \mbox{SARS-CoV-2.} The sequence alignments show the mapping, Y442$\rightarrow$L455, L472$\rightarrow$F486, N479$\rightarrow$Q493, D480$\rightarrow$S494, and T487$\rightarrow$N501.
 These mutations do not present a drastic change in their hydrophobic character \cite{wimley-1996}, thus preserving the overall receptor-binding topological structure for these viruses.
 In particular, residues L455 and Q493 in SARS-CoV-2 preserve the noted favourable interactions with the residues E35 and K31 in hACE2 \cite{yi-2020-Nature} (Fig~\ref{fig:residues_sars}b).
 Interestingly, a new GF sequence appears in the RBM of SARS-CoV-2 strains as a consequence of the mutation L472$\rightarrow$F486, producing a small hydrophobic surface, but does not seem to disrupt the proposed topological formation mechanism for ACE2 binding.
 No other GF sequence appears in their RBD.

+Figure \ref{fig:network}b displays the SARS-CoV-2 RBM residues in direct contact with hACE2 as predicted by the CSU program, showing again the importance of residues close to the hydrophobic pocket.
 Details of protein-protein binding interfaces can be quite different among strains, likely related to their infectivity degree.
-It has been noted that mutations in RBM residue T487 have an important role in the human-to-human and animal-to-human transmission of SARS-CoV \cite{cui-2019-nature,li-2015-review,qu-2005}.
+It has been noted that mutations in RBM residue T487 in SARS-CoV have an important role in the human-to-human and animal-to-human transmission of SARS-CoV \cite{cui-2019-nature,li-2015-review,qu-2005}.

+Now, we investigate the relevance of the hydrophobic pocket driven by the YGFY sequence in promoting the stability of SARS-CoV spike receptor binding domain complexed with hACE2.
+To this end, we conducted a series of mutations to estimate the change in binding affinity $\Delta \Delta G$ using the MutaBind2 method \cite{mutabind2}.

+Initially, we investigate the influence of N479 mutation by the residues E, K, Q, R, and S on the complexation.
+The mutations N479E, N479K, N479Q, N479R, and N479S have been observed, respectively in pangolin strains (see Fig. \ref{fig:civet-pangolin}), bat and palm civet strains (see Fig. \ref{fig:bat-clean} and \ref{fig:civet-pangolin}), human SARS-CoV-2 (see Fig. \ref{fig:human}), bat and palm civet strains (see Fig. \ref{fig:bat-clean} and \ref{fig:civet-pangolin}), and bat strains (see Fig. \ref{fig:bat-clean}).
+The calculation of $\Delta \Delta G$ for these mutations does not indicate any appreciable effect on SARS-CoV spike RBD/hACE2 binding affinity due to its small variation, as displayed in Table \ref{tab:free}.
+Therefore, we may conclude that N479 does not enhance the binding affinity of spike RBD to hACE2, and could as well be replaced by any of the above residues, preserving the hydrophilic character \cite{wimley-1996} and conformational stability.